 Heike Dumke MSc.
 Cognitive Rehabilitation Therapist, RCC, RRP

-Heike also combined her love for Psychology and Medicine clinically by working with people with brain injury since 2008, and has since then obtained two professional registrations (Registered Rehabilitation Professional; RRP and Registered Clinical Counsellor, RCC).
-Similarly, in 2015, Heike has entered the PhD program in Rehabilitation Sciences in the Faculty of Medicine at the University of British Columbia.
+Heike also combined her love for Psychology and Medicine clinically by working with people with brain injury since 2008, and has since then obtained two professional registrations (Registered Rehabilitation Professional; and Registered Clinical Counsellor).
+In 2015, Heike entered the PhD program in Rehabilitation Sciences in the Faculty of Medicine at the University of British Columbia.

-Heike is specialized in cognitive rehabilitation therapy, which includes addressing people’s emotional difficulties from it’s root.
+Heike is specialized in cognitive rehabilitation therapy, which includes addressing people’s emotional difficulties from the root.
 Oftentimes cognitive difficulties that result from a brain injury can create emotional difficulties.
 However, the opposite is true as well.
 In other words, emotional functioning can impact a person’s cognitive functioning.
-Figuring out how to best address a patient’s challenges in re-gaining independence and thereby support emotional well -being has been an important component in her practice.
-She is thrilled to bring this expertise to the Mark Watson Centre for Brain Health in Vancouver.
+Figuring out how to best address a patient’s challenges in regaining independence and thereby support emotional well-being has been an important component in her practice.
+She is thrilled to bring this expertise to the Watson Centre Society for Brain Health in Vancouver.